EmirAydin48/VHDL-Solar-Tracking-System/README.md

 ---

-### 💻 Technical Implementation Details
+### Technical Implementation Details

 #### 1. Digital Signal Processing Implementation

-To filter electrical noise from the LDR voltage dividers without using external capacitors, our group have designed a First-Order IIR (Infinite Impulse Response) Filter directly in the FPGA fabric (`pwm_gen.vhd`).
+To filter electrical noise from the LDR voltage dividers without using external capacitors, our group has designed a First-Order IIR (Infinite Impulse Response) Filter directly in the FPGA fabric (`pwm_gen.vhd`).

 * **The Algorithm:** An **Exponential Moving Average** logic that acts as a digital low-pass filter.
   $$y[n] = \frac{31 \cdot y[n-1] + x[n]}{32}$$